-SafeTheInternet: Ahead of final negotiations this Thursday, activists prepare to deliver to a petition against Article 13 to be signed by four million people.
+SafeTheInternet: Before the final negotiations to be held this Thursday, activists are preparing to hand over to the European Parliament a petition against Article 13 that will be signed by four million people.

 Legislators will try to agree on the final text of the controversial Article 13 this week.